Rosacea & Rhinophyma

 Additionally, rosacea can worsen when exposed to abrasive scrubs.
 Because of skin sensitivity, topical skincare treatments should include soap-free cleansers, gentle emollients and light foundations.
 Mineral based make-up can be used and products to avoid are cosmetics and skincare products with toners, alcohol or irritating ingredients.
 Heavy foundations and cosmetics that are hard to remove, such as oil-based facial creams, are also not recommended.
 Under no circumstances should topical steroids be used to treat rosacea.

 Rhinophyma is a form of severe rosacea, relatively common in the New Zealand male population.
 In most cases it develops in the late forties and worsens with time.
 Mild cases present as uneven lumps and bumps of tissue on the nose and in more severe cases, the nose and adjacent areas of the face show a thickened over-growth of tissue.
 Depending on the severity of the rhinophyma, we use a variety of methods to correct the deformity.
-Moderate deformity is treated with the Smart Xide Dot laser.
+Moderate deformity is treated with the fractional laser.
 This laser, aided by the skill of the specialist dermatologic surgeon, also re-shapes the nose, removing excess tissue with each pass.